Gudo: Medieval Gudo

 The modern village of Gudo is first mentioned in 1277 as Gudio.
 In 1264, the Knights Hospitaller of Contone, the council of Como, the cathedrals of Bellinzona and Locarno, and the Locarno noble families of Muralto and Magoria all owned land in Gudo.
 Gudo documented its citizens' rights in 1363, and Progero is mentioned as a separate community.
 In Progero the Church of Santa Maria, was rebuilt in the 17th century.
 Here, according to legend, existed a Benedictine monastery.
 Gudo and Sementina separated from the mother church in Bellinzona in 1440.
 Excavations around the parish church of S. Lorenzo in 1992, found a predecessor church from the 6th–7th centuries.
 This church is the oldest church building that has been archaeologically examined in the Bellinzona area.
 The present church dates back to 1615 and was restored between 1990 and 2000.

 Modern Gudo

-In 1888, the Ticino river course was corrected, leading to a rise in populations.
-In 1907 the iron bridge was built, which allowed a road to connects the Maggiore Valley with Cadenazzo.
-In 1932–36 the Canton built a farm (Demanio agricolo) in Gudo.
+In 1888, the Ticino river natural course was modified, leading to a rise in population.
+In 1907, an iron bridge was built, which allowed a road to connect the Magadino Plain with Cadenazzo.
+In 1932–36, the Canton built a farm (Demanio agricolo) in Gudo.

-The economy of the municipality is based around agriculture in the Maggiore Valley.
-Vineyards grow along the slopes above town, and at the beginning of the 20th century Gudo was the most important center of Ticino's wine industry.
-Even today, the vineyards are among the largest in the canton.
-Gudo is primarily a residential community, and in 2000, most residents worked outside the community.
+The economy of the municipality is based on agriculture in the Lake Maggiore area.
+Vineyards grow on the slopes of the town, so at the beginning of the 20th century Gudo was the most important center of Ticino's wine industry.
+On the right bank of the Ticino River, the microclimate of the Gudese lands is ideal for producing wines of the highest quality.
+Even today, its vineyards are among the largest in the canton.
+Dry white Merlot is unique to Ticino, and it is one of the peculiarities of Gudo.